CN

 Integrating energy storage solutions to overcome the intermittency of renewable energy production

-Designing new families of high-performance nuclear reactors, less expensive, and with optimized time-to-market
+Designing new families of high-performance nuclear reactors, less expensive, and with optimized time to market

-Digital technology and data exploitation have profoundly changed every link in the energy chain.
-The production engineer can now monitor and correct the drift of his processes in real-time, the plant manager can obtain a daily assessment of the complete economic performance of his plant, and the energy management authorities may now optimize the day-to-day management of their resources and the purchase of energy on the markets.
+Digital technology and data exploitation has profoundly changed every link in the energy chain.
+The production engineer can now monitor and correct the drift of his processes in real time, the plant manager can obtain a daily assessment of the complete economic performance of his plant, and the energy management authorities may now optimize the day-to-day management of their resources and the purchase of energy on the markets.
 At the heart of this transformation, these new challenges offer a new and decisive role to engineers by improving general performance.

 Deploying architecture and control systems in existing plants